 I've had reservations about writing about Syria because frankly it's hard to know exactly what is going on at ground level.
 I'm opposed to American intervention, so although criticism can be leveled at Bashar al-Assad's regime, engaging in it is invariably read as support for a western "solution."

-See also - Al Jazeera Syria blog and The Guardian
+See also - The Guardian